 September 17-19th Lee Maracle and Armand Garnet Ruffo read from recent works and presented the fascinating film A Windigo Tale, Ruffo's directorial debut (Maracle plays one of the characters, Evelyn).
-An awardwinning film, A Windigo Tale, in the guise of a mystery, explores the long-range effects, across generations, of the residential school system in Canada.
+An award-winning film, A Windigo Tale, in the guise of a mystery, explores the long-range effects, across generations, of the residential school system in Canada.
 Ruffo, a professor, made the film, in part, to break out of the limits of conventional academic life.

-On the 18th, Maracle read from a recent work, Memory Serves: Oratories (NeWest Press.
-2015).
+On the 18th, Maracle read from Memory Serves: Oratories (NeWest Press, 2015).
 The collection is made up of talks Maracle has given over the last twenty years, focusing on the most crucial issue for her: "It is impossible to give a lecture or speak on any serious issue in the Indigenous world without placing it in the context of colonialism and our need for decolonization" (Memory Serves xi).
-Like the writer Leanne Simpson who last year read her remarkable essay "Land as Pedagogy" Nishnaabeg Intelligence and Rebellious Transformation," Maracle connects orality to the First Nations way of thinking, breaking away from the narrowness of print-consciousness: "I love speaking.
+Like the writer Leanne Simpson who last year gave a talk on decolonizing the academy drawing on her remarkable essay "Land as Pedagogy" Nishnaabeg Intelligence and Rebellious Transformation," Maracle connects orality to the First Nations way of thinking, breaking away from the narrowness of print-consciousness: "I love speaking.
 I love our orality, its rhythm, its ease, the way we can slip into poetry, story, even song and dance, break the tedium with a joke, particularly an anti-colonial joke" (xii).
-Tonight, Maracle proved winning Mi'kmag film maker and to be a powerful, challenging speaker, not afraid to get prickly with the audience- she rather forcefully demanded an audience member to define the term "decolonization"!
+She also read from Celia's Song and from her new poetry collection Talking to the Diaspora.
+Maracle proved to be a powerful, challenging speaker, not afraid to get prickly with the audience-she rather forcefully demanded an audience member to define the term "decolonization"!
 This made for an intense, meaningful talk.
 Her book is highly recommended!